relessawy/dm_lab_instructions/README.md

 2. Click the Add button to create the project

   This project is your business boundary that encapsulates your business capability.
-Once the creation of your project is complete, you will see it in your space:
+Once the creation of your project is complete, you will see the project Asset view.

 ![Business Central Asset Empty Project](https://github.com/relessawy/dm_lab_instructions/blob/master/images/business-central-asset-empty-project.png)